jeromerg/NCase/README.md

 ### Define

-NCase offers various ways of defining sets of test cases, and allows to combine them together.
+NCase offers various ways to define sets of test cases, and combine them together.

 #### `AllCombinations`

-This is the definition used in the previous example.
-It generates all combinations between all assignments grouped by property.
+As already shown above, `AllCombinations` generates all possbiel property assignments.
 For example:

 <!--# AllCombinations -->
 ```C#